 Lourdes B. Avilés

-Lourdes Avilés has been a professor of meteorology for two decades, during which she has taught a large number of courses, engaged in various topics of research, written books on atmospheric phenomena, and given a large number of presentations for general and technical audiences.
+Before becoming Associate Provost at Plymouth State University, Lourdes Avilés was a professor of meteorology for two decades, during which she taught a large number of courses, engaged in various topics of research, and wrote books on atmospheric phenomena.

 Dr. Avilés has done research in tropical meteorology, air quality, and historical meteorology, as well as the interdisciplinary connections of atmospheric phenomena.
-She currently teaches courses in dynamic and physical meteorology.
-She has written an AMS-published book about the science and history of the Great New England Hurricane of 1938 that won the 2013 Atmospheric Science Librarians History Choice award, and for the past few years has been working on an introductory-level textbook about the Optics of the Atmosphere (blue skies, rainbows, halos, auroras, etc.).
-She is happy to chat and write about general meteorology, hurricanes, severe weather safety, the physics of the atmosphere, snowflakes, the science of fall colors, the many optical effects in the atmosphere, and any other atmospheric phenomenon, and enjoys sharing fascinating information with audiences of all levels.
+She wrote an AMS-published book about the science and history of the Great New England Hurricane of 1938 that won the 2013 Atmospheric Science Librarians History Choice award, and for the past few years has been working on an introductory-level textbook about the Optics of the Atmosphere (blue skies, rainbows, halos, auroras, etc.).
+She has given a large number of presentations for general and technical audiences on these topics.
+She is happy to chat and write about general meteorology, hurricanes, severe weather safety, the physics of the atmosphere, the science of snowflakes, the science of fall colors, the many optical effects in the atmosphere, and any other atmospheric phenomenon, and enjoys sharing fascinating information with audiences of all levels.

 July 13, 2023